laberning/openrowingmonitor/docs/Architecture.md

   Recovery --> Stopped
   Stopped --> [*]
 ```

+Please note: the `Stopped` state is only used for external events (i.e. `RowingStatistics.js` calling the stopMoving() command), which will stop `Rower.js` from processing data.
+This is a different state than `WaitingForDrive`, which can automatically move into `Drive` by accelerating the flywheel.
+This is typically used for a forced exact stop of a rowing session (i.e. reaching the end of an interval).

+#### Linear metrics in Rower.js

 `Rower.js` inspects the flywheel behaviour on each impuls and translates the flywheel state into the strokestate (i.e. 'WaitingForDrive', 'Drive', 'Recovery', 'Stopped') through a finite state machine.
 Based on the angular metrics (i.e.e drag, angular velocity, angular acceleration) it also calculates the updated associated linear metrics (i.e. linear velocity, linear distance, power, etc.).
 As most metrics can only be calculated at (specific) phase ends, it will only report the metrics it can claculate.
 Aside temporal metrics (Linear Velocity, Power, etc.) it also maintains several absolute metrics (like total moving time and total linear distance travelled).
 It only updates metrics that can be updated meaningful, and it will not resend (potentially stale) data that isn't updated.